AlexByzov93/cv_ml_project/README.md

 demo.show_demo()
 ```

+## Other installations

+Since I use `Poetry`, I have created `.tar.gz` and `.whl` formats of the package too that can be also used for installation of this package

 # Troubleshooting

 You might have a problem with cv2 library in python, if you work with Ubuntu Linux Server, because it does not have `libsglu1` file.
 To solve this problem, you can use the following bash command: